 Get in touch with Shana Coppen at email@example.com

 Draw will take place at 9:00 pm on Tuesday, October 27, 2015 at Roy Thomson Hall.

 They’re fun, they’re colourful, they’re cheeky and they’ve become a tradition at Eat to the Beat.
 Once again our corset models will be on site, creating the atmosphere of “class with bit of sass.”
 All inspired by food, many of the corsets are created and modelled by breast cancer survivors who embody the spirit of being feisty in the face of breast cancer.

 The Early Years of Eat to the Beat

-From their early days as entrepreneurs at Bagel Works to being the creative and driving force behind Eat to the Beat for the past 17 years, Lisa and Abby Slater have worked to support the community in which they live.
-After attending a fundraiser for Willow Breast Cancer Support Canada, Abby was inspired by the courage and strength of the breast cancer survivors who spoke at the event and knew that she wanted to help further Willow’s mission to ensure that no one needs to face breast cancer alone.
-The Slater sisters lent their experience working in the restaurant business to create a signature event to benefit Willow Breast Cancer Support Canada.
+From their early days as entrepreneurs at Bagel Works to being the creative and driving force behind Eat to the Beat for the past 20 years, Lisa and Abby Slater have worked to support the community in which they live.
+After attending a fundraiser for Willow Breast & Hereditary Cancer Support, Abby was inspired by the courage and strength of the breast cancer survivors who spoke at the event and knew that she wanted to help further Willow’s mission to ensure that no one needs to face breast cancer alone.
+The Slater sisters lent their experience working in the restaurant business to create a signature event to benefit Willow Breast & Hereditary Cancer Support.
 They invited and quickly gained the support of female chefs, who were at the time the unrecognized heroines of the kitchen.
 Lisa and Abby’s business acumen combined with a delicious sense of humour and the will to make a positive difference in the lives of those affected by breast cancer has resulted in Eat to the Beat being one of the most important fundraising events in Toronto.

 Charitable registration # 89551 3737 RR0001